Sustainable Development Action Lab Project Example

 • Analyze: Analyzing the real-world data from the ground.

-• Deliberate: Collaboratively work with other students in an interdisciplinary fashion to offer practical solutions:
+• Deliberate: Collaboratively work with other students (graduate and undergraduate) in an interdisciplinary fashion to offer practical solutions:

 sustainable technologies, awareness curricular interventions, citizen science methods, riparian habitat conservation designs or evidence-based public policy prescriptions.